Thephoenixcoder/jsdvanced/README.md

 ----
 push ()  -- >   put elemet in last in array  ///  unshift()---->  put items in first  array
 pull ()  --->  remove last  item array         ///  shift()  ---- remove first item  array

+////
+Fat Arrow (Arrow function  )
+1- reduce the number of code
+2- in oop  this will